lukyluket/Tensor_network_course/README.md

-# Tensor_network_course
+# Tensor network course
-Notebooks for the master course of tensor network
+Here we will collect the notebooks of the exercises of the tensor network course